opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 meta_description: "Learn how to deploy OpenSearch MCP Server with Amazon Bedrock AgentCore Runtime."
 ---

 The [OpenSearch MCP Server](https://github.com/opensearch-project/opensearch-mcp-server-py) enables AI agents to interact with OpenSearch clusters through the Model Context Protocol (MCP).
-While you can run it locally, hosting it on AWS Bedrock AgentCore Runtime provides a scalable, managed solution that's accessible from anywhere.
+While you can run the OpenSearch MCP Server locally, hosting it on AWS Bedrock AgentCore Runtime provides a scalable, managed solution that's accessible from anywhere.

-In this post, we'll walk through two approaches to deploy the OpenSearch MCP Server on Bedrock AgentCore: using a CloudFormation template for quick setup, or manually configuring it with the AgentCore CLI.
+In this post, we'll walk through two approaches to deploy the OpenSearch MCP Server on Bedrock AgentCore: using a CloudFormation template for a quick setup and manually configuring it using the AgentCore CLI.

 ## Prerequisites

-Before we begin, ensure you have:
+Before you begin, ensure that you have the following:

 - An OpenSearch cluster
 - Access to one of the supported Bedrock AgentCore regions: `us-east-1`, `us-west-2`, `eu-west-1`, or `ap-southeast-2`